-HUD Slaps Facebook With Housing Discrimination Charge
+Housing Department Slaps Facebook With Discrimination Charge

 (Note: Facebook is among NPR's financial sponsors.)

-HUD said that the charges would be heard by a U.S. Administrative Law judge or in federal district court.
+HUD said that the charges would be heard by a U.S. administrative law judge or in federal district court.

 The charges come on the heels of a complaint HUD filed in August, saying "reasonable cause exists" that a violation had occurred.